standardco/handbook/communication.md

-Communication is an obviously critical part of a team and how it works.
+Communication is an obviously critical part of a team and how everyone works together.
 Getting the right communication style can be difficult in the most ideal of scenarios; it can be even tougher when a majority of the office is remote.
-Below are some general thoughts on how to effectively communicate with the Team
+Below are some general thoughts on how to effectively communicate with the Team.

 ## Meetings
 Here's the thing.
 In a real life office, you can slide your chair over to someone's desk to ask a question.
 This is both a pro and a con.
 The pro is that communication face-to-face is more natural than via a keyboard.